BabaYara/academic-kickstart04/content/home/about.md

 # About Me

-I am a PhD student in Finance studying at NOVA School of Business and Economics.
+I am a Ph.D. candidate in Finance studying at NOVA School of Business and Economics.
 My research interest lies at the intersection of Return Predictability, Machine Learning, and Financial Econometrics.
 I am particularly interested in answering the question of whether or not portfolios that leverage our improved ability to estimate future returns are priced by existing asset pricing models.

-I am currenrtly in the 4th year of the program and look set to graduate in 2020.
+I am currently in the 5th year of the program and look set to graduate in 2021.